 They are usually open every day, and there are two types of bathhouses, or better saying, two styles: Roman and Turkish.

 The difference here is basically the design: The Roman ones are more colorful with tiles, statues, etc, while the Turkish ones are more discrete.

-The tickets price differs a lot from each bathhouse, so I’ll leave a link below to each website.
+The tickets price differs a lot for each bathhouse, so I’ll leave a link below to each website.

 The Szechenyi Baths is the most famous bathhouse in Budapest and also the biggest (and the most expensive), it has 3 outdoor and 15 indoor pools.

-Many statues and beautiful yellow walls to contrast with the blue pools.
-This bathhouse lies in the City Park, the only one in the Pest side.
+Many statues and beautiful yellow walls contrast with the blue pools.
+This bathhouse lies in the City Park, the only one on the Pest side.